 Posted on by Miss Jane Olver

+Inflammation of the eyelids, not only causes discomfort and irritation, but it also looks unattractive sometimes resulting in red-rimmed “Dracula” eyes.
+Untreated and, in the most severe cases, it can produce distortion of the eyelid, including eyelashes that turn inward (entropion) ultimately affecting vision.
 Known as blepharitis, this non-contagious condition is relatively common especially amongst Northern Europeans – Celtic skin types are believed to have a genetic predisposition to the problem.
-According to Google Trends, the UK has the second highest incidence of blepharitis in the world – second only to New Zealand.
+According to Google Trends, the UK has the second-highest incidence of blepharitis in the world – second only to New Zealand.

 Oculoplastic surgeon, Jane Olver of Clinica London, explains that there are several different degrees of severity and two types of the condition: anterior and posterior.

 Anterior blepharitis occurs at the outside front edge of the eyelid where the eyelashes are rooted; while the posterior version affects the eyelid’s inner edge.
 “Patients might be feeling a gritty or burning sensation in the eyes and come into the clinic with itchy red and swollen eyelids”, she said.

+Jane recommends a step by step approach to treating blepharitis depending on the degree of severity.
+Hot flannels placed over the eyes and a cleansing routine, with either weak bicarbonate of soda or baby shampoo solution, is recommended.
+An antibiotic cream can also help when flare-ups occur.
 “If I see a patient with symptoms and who also has reddening of the skin on the cheeks and nose, I would also suggest a closer look at their diet emphasising the importance of including foods high in the Omegas –which can also be increased with the help of dietary supplements. “

-“Blepharitis is a chronic condition that will need on going treatment management.
+“Blepharitis is a chronic condition that will need ongoing treatment management.
 Patients will have to look after their eyelids for life, as they do their teeth.
 We brush our teeth two or three times a day, well it’s the same with eyelid hygiene”, she concluded.